keesiemeijer/wp-local-version/README.md

 To install a new WP version follow these steps

-1 - Right click the site and choose Open Site SSH.
+1 - Right click the site name in Local and choose `Open Site SSH`.
 2 - Go to the `/app` folder

 ```bash